-oneworld strongly supports closer ties between American and Qantas15 January 2011
+oneworld strongly supports closer ties between American and Qantas15.
+Januar 2011

 oneworld®, the leading quality global airline alliance, warmly welcomes moves announced today by two of its founding members, American Airlines and Qantas, to form closer ties.

 The Australian carrier is to launch direct flights between its own Sydney base and the main Dallas-Fort Worth hub of its US partner - and the two airlines are to seek regulatory approval from the Australian Competition and Consumer Commission (ACCC) and other relevant authorities for a working relationship beyond their collaboration as fellow members of oneworld, including a substantial increase in code-sharing and greater co-operation in scheduling, capacity and pricing.

 For business and leisure travelers, the moves will mean more access to cheaper fares and a much greater choice of flights between North America and Australasia.

 For the two airlines, it will enable them to compete on equal terms with competitor partners across the Pacific, which have already taken similar steps.